Daltron/NotificationBanner/README.md

  <b>This is all automatically managed!</b>

-## Banner Queue and display banners simultaneously
+## Banner Queue and display banners simultaneously (stacked)

-Also you can create the queue to display several banners at once with controlling of maximum number of banners to be displayed simultaneously.
+You can also create the queue to display several banners at once with controlling of maximum number of banners to be displayed simultaneously.
 You can "show" more banners than allowed by queue settings - banners what exceed this value will be displayed some time later, after some banners already displayed on screen will be closed.
 In example below we create queue with maximum simultaneous banners allowed - 3:

 ```swift
 let bannerQueueToDisplaySeveralBanners = NotificationBannerQueue(maxBannersOnScreenSimultaneously: 3)